 The exhibition's name is derived from the old adage that artists never achieve success until they are dead.
 No Dead Artists turns that

 artists and subsequently grew to include artists of Louisiana.
 In 2010, the exhibition expanded to become a national juried exhibition

 Each year, hundreds of artists submit thousands of works with the hope of being in the select few to exhibit at Jonathan Ferrara Gallery

+each September.
 The exhibition is reviewed annually by D. Eric Bookhardt (Artpapers and Gambit Weekly).
 The opening reception marks the

 beginning of the arts season in New Orleans and is attended by thousands of art enthusiasts.

 Each year, one jury-winning artist will be awarded a solo exhibition at Jonathan Ferrara Gallery as the grand prize.

 No Dead Artists is open to living artists working in the United States.
 All mediums are accepted including, but not limited to, painting,

 sculpture, design, glass, metalwork, photography, video, mixed media and installation art.